koodikulma-fi/data-signals/README.md

 dataMan.listenToData("something.deep", "simple", (deep, simple) => { console.log(deep, simple); });
 dataMan.listenToData("something.deep", (deepOrFallback) => { }, [ "someFallback" ]); // Custom fallback if data is undefined.

-// Trigger changes.
+// Set data.
 // ..
 At DataMan level, the data is refreshed instantly and optional timeouts are resolved separately.
 // ..
 Note.
 The Contexts level has 0ms timeout by default and the refreshes are triggered all in sync. dataMan.setData({ simple: "no" });
-dataMan.setInData("something.deep", false);
+dataMan.setInData("something.deep", false); // Automatically shallow copies the parenting "something" and root data object.

+// Trigger changes.
 dataMan.refreshData("something.deep"); // Trigger a refresh manually.
 dataMan.refreshData(["something.deep", "simple"], 5); // Trigger a refresh after 5ms timeout.